GopinathBalaji/cs598DLH-tpc-LoS/bdeleon2/MIMIC_preprocessing/README.md

 3) Once you have a database connection, replace the MIMIC_path in `paths.json` to a convenient location in your computer, and do the same for `MIMIC_preprocessing/create_all_tables.sql` using find and replace for
 `'/Users/emmarocheteau/PycharmProjects/TPC-LoS-prediction/MIMIC_data/'`.
 Leave the extra '/' at the end.

-4) If you have set up the database on your local computer, you can navigate to the project directory in your terminal, then type the following commands:
+4) If you have set up the database on your local computer, you can navigate to the bdeleon2 directory in your terminal, then type the following commands:

     ```
     psql 'dbname=mimic user=mimicuser options=--search_path=mimiciv'